|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Pilot 1st Lt.
 Arthur R. Bauhof, O-724508 (MIA / KIA) Wichita County, TX

 Crashed May 14, 1943

-Built by Lockheed Aircraft Corporation (LAC) in Burbank, California.
-Delivered to the U. S. Army serial number unknown.
+Built by Lockheed Aircraft Corporation (LAC) in Burbank.
+Delivered to the U. S. Army Air Force (USAAF) as P-38 Lightning serial number unknown.
+Likely this aircraft was a P-38G Lightning or P-38H Lightning.
 Disassembled and shipped overseas to Australia and reassembled.